Maine Coastal Biking5 Days & 4 Nights

 Activity Level & Terrain

-This tour is graded easy to moderate.
-The daily rides average 23 miles.
+This tour is graded moderate.
 There are many rolling hills but no substantial climbs.
-You should be an experienced road cyclist accustomed to sharing the road with other users.
+You should be an experienced cyclist accustomed to sharing the road with other users.
 At times the route has a shoulder, but its width varies, and some of the smaller, more rural roads have no shoulder.
 We advise high visibility clothing to be worn while riding.

 The route is almost entirely paved, with infrequent and short gravel sections connecting rural roads.
 Surface conditions change yearly and seasonally, so gravel, potholes, and frost heaves are a possibility.
 The distances and ascents/descent listed are approximations of the recommended routes.
-For those looking for a little extra assistance, e-bikes may be an option but are subject to availability.
+For those looking for a little extra assistance, e-bikes may be an option but are subject to availabilityand an additional cost.

-One of the highlights of this tour is the high standard of accommodation.
-You will stay in carefully selected 3-4* small hotels.
+You will stay in carefully selected small hotels.
 Your room will always have an ensuite or private bathroom.
 A delicious breakfast is also included.

 A hearty breakfast is included each morning.
 Lunch and dinners are not included so you are free to choose from the surrounding options.
 Dinner is available either at your accommodation or at nearby restaurants.